Applied Computer Science - dual (Bachelor)

 WORK OR STUDY?
 DUAL STUDY PROGRAMME IN APPLIED COMPUTER SCIENCE

 Computer science is omnipresent in today's world and plays a major role in practically every area of life.
-Computer scientists are always at the cutting edge, developing complex systems, advising customers, supervising networks, creating user-friendly apps and programs and using creative tools.
+Computer scientists are always at the cutting edge, developing complex systems, advising customers, managing networks, creating user-friendly apps and programmes and using creative tools.

 At a glance